Pan Am Flight V-1104: Crash

 The 10 passengers on board were all U.S. naval officers.
 Among them was Rear Admiral Robert H. English, the commander of the U.S. Pacific Submarine Fleet, the submarine component of the United States Pacific Fleet.
 Rear Admiral English planned to visit submarine support facilities at the Mare Island Naval Shipyard bordering San Pablo Bay, and was accompanied by three of his senior staff officers.
 Another passenger was Lieutenant Edna Morrow, a Navy nurse diagnosed with terminal cancer who was on her way home to die.
 Also on board was Captain Robert Holmes Smith, formerly in command of the submarine tender, and recently promoted to Commander of Squadron 2, Pacific Submarine Fleet.

 Until the crash, the flight was routine, as evidenced by radio transmissions during the night.
 A strong tailwind put the flight three and a half hours ahead of schedule.

 On the morning of January 21, 1943, the aircraft ran into poor weather as it flew north over California towards San Francisco.
 Heavy rain, strong winds, thick cloud cover, and fog forced the captain to descend to a lower altitude.
-At 7:30 am, the far off-course aircraft crashed into a mountain at about 2500 ft, descending at an angle of 10°, whereupon it clipped a number of trees before crashing, breaking up, and burning.
+At 7:30 am, the far-off-course aircraft crashed into a mountain at about 2500 ft, descending at an angle of 10°, whereupon it clipped a number of trees before crashing, breaking up, and burning.
 Over a week passed before the wreckage was located, and after it was found, the area was cordoned off by soldiers to protect any surviving classified military documents that may have been carried aboard.

 The Civil Aeronautics Board investigated the crash and decided the probable cause was pilot error.

 Failure of the captain to determine his position accurately before descending to a dangerously low altitude under extremely poor weather conditions during the hours of darkness.

 Memorial

 The Hiller Aviation Museum, in San Carlos, California, has a memorial plaque to the aircraft which sits outside the entrance to the museum.
 The memorial plaque includes a brief history of the aircraft, as well as a list of casualties.
-The museum is situated near the flight's destination of San Francisco Bay, about 157 miles from the accident site.
+The museum is situated near the flight's destination of San Francisco Bay, about 157 mi from the accident site.